-SAM is governed by a board of directors, who serve to advance public health and safety by championing our four main objectives.
+SAM’s Science Advisory Board is composed of world-recognized experts in addiction and its treatment.
+They work to advance public health and safety by championing our four main objectives.

 - Kimber Richter, M.P.H., Ph.D.

 - Paula Riggs, M.D., M.A.

 Her research is focused on treating tobacco dependence and training health professionals to incorporate tobacco treatment into their clinical practice.
 She is clinical director of the University of Kansas Hospital’s highly successful tobacco-treatment program, UKanQuit at KUMed.
 Her research projects — many of which have received funding from the National Institutes of Health — include treating rural smokers and understanding the overlap in tobacco and other drug dependence.